 I'm actually building a tool that measures the quality of a brand's SERPs.

-Kalicube.pro measures the quality of SERPs for brand searches: in terms of multimedia items and in terms of positive reflection of your brand.
+When you type in a brand, Kalicube.pro, measures the quality of that SERP in terms of multimedia items, in terms of positive reflection of your brand.

 I'm absolutely convinced that brand searches are going to be the next big thing that people are going to get completely obsessed about.